2030 United States census

 The 2030 United States census, known as "Census 2030", will be the 25th United States national census.
 National Census Day, the reference day which is used for the census, will be on April 1, 2030.

 Background

 As required by Article I, Section 2 of the United States Constitution, the US census has been conducted every 10 years since 1790.
 The 2020 census was the previous census completed.
 All persons in the US age 18 years and older are legally obligated to answer census questions, and to do so truthfully (Title 13 of the United States Code).

-Per the 72-year rule, personally identifiable information in this census will be made available in 2102.
+Personally identifiable information could be made available in 2102, if the 72-year rule is not changed before then.

 Phases

 Early planning

 Early planning started in October 2018, followed by a design selection phase which is currently under way.
 Public input was collected between August and November 2022 to inform the Census Bureau's decisions on the operational design of the 2030 census, including which languages should be used to collect census data.